When planning your GO trip, keep in mind that there are many ways to get to a GO station or stop. You can:

 To plan your local transit route, use Triplinx.

-If you are unsure which GO station or stop you'd use, you can Find a Station or Stop.
+If you are unsure which GO station or stop to use you can Find a Station or Stop.

 Bringing Your Bike on Buses and Trains

 All our buses can carry up to two bicycles.
 So you can bring your bicycle anywhere our buses go.

 Our trains are bike-friendly, too.
 You can bring your bike aboard except when it's super busy - like during rush hour.

 When you CAN bring your bike on a train: